Celebrities React With Outrage At President Trump’s Ban Of Transgender People From U.S. Military Service

 — Laverne Cox (@Lavernecox) July 26, 2017

 Fox News pointed out that a number of technology executives began raining down on Donald Trump’s transgender military ban as well.
-Facebook’s Mark Zuckeberg simply updated his status and said, “Everyone should be able to serve their country — no matter who they are.”
+Facebook’s Mark Zuckerberg simply updated his status and said, “Everyone should be able to serve their country — no matter who they are.”

 Apple’s Tim Cook had a simple message which was heard loud and clear.